Cold Temperatures and Outdoor Activities

-The cold can have direct and indirect effects on health.
-For example, it can cause or worsen certain health problems.
-The following pages describe the possible effects of cold temperatures and what you can do to prevent their consequences.
+In winter, cold temperatures and air pollution can have direct and indirect effects on health.
+This may be the case, for example, during periods of extreme cold or a smog warning.
+To get the most out of your outdoor activities in winter, read the following pages, which provide information about the possible effects of cold temperatures and air pollution and what you can do to prevent their consequences.

 Flu and Gastroenteritis